Koolkat692/Orcus-RAT-Compiled/README.md

 Orcus RAT compiled from source code

-The repo contains Orcus RAT compiledfrom its leaked source code.
+The repo contains Orcus RAT compiled from its leaked source code.
+Please disable your antivirus before running this to prevent file deletion